charo-jp/Learn-Algorithms-in-JavaScript/Data Structures/Queue/queue.md

 In enqueue method, firstly it checks whether a queue is empty.
 If that is the case, set an argument as a head.
 When a queue is not empty, simply add an element at the end of a queue and set an argument as a tail.

 Dequeue
 First of all, it needs to make sure that a queue is not empty.
 After confirming that it is not an empty, it stores the head of a queue and remove it from a queue.
+Be careful for a fact that operation is different when a queue stores only one element; it is necessary to take care of the tail as well.

 Display
 It simply displays what is in a queue.